curiousest/curiousest.github.io/_posts/2019-09-07-activities-guiding-my-professional-career.md

 ## Coaching

-* Individuals - explaining to a non-technical colleague how to interact with a difficult technical colleague.
+* Individuals - explaining to a non-technical colleague how to request a feature for our product.
 * Teams - explaining a process I've seen in the past that may improve their performance.
 * Activities - facilitating a meeting to ensure it is effective as possible.

 ## Mentoring

-* Career transitions - preparing someone for job applications (picking roles, recommending interview prep strategies, reviewing their resume).
+* Career transitions - preparing someone for job applications (exploring roles/companies, guiding preparation strategies, cv review).
 * Goal setting - recommending strategies and unpacking/improving goals.

 # Activities I like